Menu

 Why Your Former Spouse’s Students Loans Could Become Yours

-The Law Offices of Ronald K. StitchAugust 29, 2019
+By The Law Offices of Ronald K. Stitch|August 29, 2019

 You never plan on a divorce, but there are times when that is the best route for all parties in a marriage.
-However, divorces are complex, and there are many issues that need to be settled during the divorce process.
+However, divorces are complex, and many issues need to be settled during the divorce process.
 At the Law Offices of Ronald K. Stitch, our divorce attorneys want to discuss one aspect of the divorce you may not have considered – you could be stuck paying your former spouse’s student loans.

-What do student loans have to do with divorce?
+What do student loans have to do with divorce

 • Even if your spouse did not graduate.